A uniform quantitative Manin-Mumford theorem for curves over function fields: Introduction

 The proof makes heavy use of Zhang's admissible pairing introduced in \cite{Zha93}.
-If $F$ denotes the divisor of points $P_1,\dots,P_s\in X(\overline{K})$, which are mapped to points of small Néron--Tate height by $j_D$, then the non-negativity of the Néron--Tate height of $s\omega-(2g-2)F$ gives a bound of the admissible self-intersection $\omega_a^2$ in terms of the Green functions on the metrized reduction graphs on the pairs of the points of $F$.
+Replacing $K$ by a finite field extension $K'$ and $B$ by its normalization in $K'$, we may and will assume that $X$ has semistable reduction over $B$.
+If $F$ denotes the divisor of points $P_1,\dots,P_s\in X(\overline{K})$, which are mapped to points of small N\'eron--Tate height by $j_D$, then the non-negativity of the N\'eron--Tate height of $s\omega-(2g-2)F$ gives a bound of the admissible self-intersection $\omega_a^2$ in terms of the Green functions on the metrized reduction graphs on the pairs of the points of $F$.
 By an application of the arithmetic Hodge index theorem on $X^2$, we can bound $\omega_a^2$ from below by the Zhang invariant $\varphi$ of the metrized reduction graphs.
 We also obtain an upper bound for the sum of the Green functions in the pairs of points of $F$ in terms of $\varphi$ through the metrized graph analogue of Elkies' bound for the Green function and an estimate of the supremum of the Green function on metrized graphs.
 We may summarize these bounds by

 where $\varphi(X)=\sum_{v\in |B|}\varphi(\Gamma_v(X))$ is the sum of Zhang's invariant $\varphi$ for all metrized reduction graphs $\Gamma_v(X)$ of $X$ at the closed points $v\in |B|$, $g_v$ denotes the Green function on $\Gamma_v(X)$ and $R_v\colon X(\overline{K})\to \Gamma_v(X)$ is the reduction map.
 The constant $c'(g)$ is explicitly given in Lemma \ref{lem_sup}.
 From this bound it is possible to deduce a bound of $s$ in terms of $g$ and $\epsilon$ independently of $K$.